AttestationLegale/satis-easy/README.md

 ## Installation

-* Like any meteorJs application.
+* Like any meteorJs application
-* Copy the package.dist.json to package.json.
+* Copy the package.dist.json to package.json
-* Copy the settings.dist.json to settings.json.
+* Copy the settings.dist.json to settings.json
 * Follow next section "Configuration"
 * chmod 755 start.sh
-* run the app with ./start.sh or start.bat
+* run the app with "npm start", or directly with ./start.sh or start.bat (if you don't set config in package.json)

 ## Configuration